MousaYou/TruthLensApplicationProject/README.md

 ## License

 This project is developed for educational purposes.
-Please respect OpenAI's usage policies when using their API.
+Please respect Deepseek's usage policies when using their API.

 ## Support